 Staff and Guides at Three Rivers Lodge

-Kevin took over the camps in 2000 and has run the show since.
-He is as fine an outdoorsman as you will ever meet, a master of mechanical things and ready to direct our guests to the many desti- nations on our river system.
-Kev is up when you awake with the coffee on, still up when you go to bed, and full throttle in between.
+Kevin took over managing camps in 2000 and has run the show ever since.
+He is as life-long outdoorsman, a master of all mechanical things and the rarest of gentlemen.
+Ever ready to direct our guests to the many destinations on our river system, Kev is up when you awake with the coffee on, still up when you go to bed, and full throttle in between.

-Through our nineteen seasons, we have often remarked that without the stunning wild brook trout and their cold-water kin, we would have very few visitors in our corner of Labrador.
-But in addition to remarkable fish, what brings our guests back regularly is the group of "Newfies" that spend their summers with our guests while in camp.
-Full of good cheer and ever ready with a kind hand, these folks are the best, the essence of Three Rivers Lodge.
+Through our twenty seasons, we have often remarked that without the stunning wild brook trout and their cold-water kin, we would have very few visitors in our corner of Labrador.
+But in addition to remarkable fish, what brings our guests back regularly is the group of "Newfies" and "Frenchmen" that spend their summers with our guests while in camp.
+Full of constant good cheer and ever ready with a kind, helping hand, these folks are the best, the backbone of Three Rivers Lodge.
+On day one, you'll be part of a new and delightful family.

-The guides say that nothing is done at TRL without Frances's approval.
-And that's pretty much on target.
-Frances runs a wonderful food service and keeps all camp house-keeping matters in control.
+The guides rightfully observe that no TRL decision is made without Frances's approval.
+That's the truth.
+Frances is brilliant - aware of every camp detail and every guest's preferences, all the while managing a topnotch food service and keeping all house-keeping matters in full control.
 Her perpetual smile and engaging style has earned her the title of 'camp mother'.

 More than most any couple you will ever meet, Kev and Frances are a team.
 Their passion for the back country, for their friends new and old, and for each other lays a cloak of peace and good will over all camp activities.
 They make their home in Harbor Breton, NL.